annastepanova/Portfolio_site/README.md

-This is my portfolio site built with React.
+This is my portfolio site built with React.js

 Please visit: https://www.annastepanova.io